DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Experiment

 \subsection{Compared with State-of-Art Detectors}

 We also conduct experiments to compare our method with multi-scale models.
 The results is summarized in Table \ref{tab:sota}.
 Our proposed DN-Deformable-DETR achieves the best result $\textbf{48.6}$ AP with the ResNet-50 backbone.
 To eliminate the performance improvement from formulating the queries of deformable DETR as anchor boxes, we further use a strong baseline DAB-Deformable-DETR without denoising training.
 The results show that we can still yield $1.7$ AP absolute improvement.
 The performance improvement of DN-Deformable-DETR also indicates that denoising training can be integrated into other DETR-like models and improve their performance.
-Though it is not a fair comparison with Dynamic DETR as it includes dynamic encoder and more scales ($5$ scales) with FPN, we still yield $+1.4$ AP improvement.
-We also show the convergence curve in both single-scale and multi-scale setting in Fig. \ref{fig:convergence_curve}, where we drop learning rate by $0.1$ in multiple epochs in Fig. \ref{fig:convergence_curve}(b).
-The detailed training acceleration analysis and training efficiency is shown is Appendix \ref{sec:accelartion_analysis} and \ref{sec:training_time}.
+Though it is not a fair comparison with Dynamic DETR as it includes a dynamic encoder and more scales ($5$ scales) with FPN, we still yield $+1.4$ AP improvement.
+We also show the convergence curve in both single-scale and multi-scale settings in Fig. \ref{fig:convergence_curve}, where we drop the learning rate by $0.1$ in multiple epochs in Fig. \ref{fig:convergence_curve}(b).